panteng/ie-blocker/README.md

         <link rel="stylesheet" href="browser-blocker/browser-blocker.css">
         <script src="browser-blocker/browser-blocker.js"></script>
         <![endif]-->
  3. Place the following html code before the closing `<body>` tag.
 You can find the full code in **dialog.html**.
-Do use conditional comments to make it only work in old version IE.
+It is recommended to use conditional comments to make it only work in old version IE.

         <!--[if lte IE 8]>
         <div id="bb-container">